-Morkuzhambu is a traditional South Indian curry prepared using sour curd.
-Since sour curd is enriched with probiotic organism, this healthy curry can be served to everyone young or old.
-Usually mor-kuzhambu is served with plain rice or rice with mashed greens (kadaintha arai keerai).
+Morkulambu is a traditional South Indian curry prepared using sour curd.
+Since sour curd is enriched with probiotic organism, morkluzhambu is not only delicious but also nutritious, and it can be served to everyone young or old.
+Usually morkulambu is served with plain rice or rice with mashed greens (kadaintha keerai).

 - Sour Curd (pulitha thayir) – 1 cup (200 ml)

 - Turmeric powder – 1/2 tsp

 - Salt – 1 tsp

 - Coconut – 8 pieces (each 1 inch)